Guide

 Why GEO Matters Right Now

-- Developers use Claude Code and Cursor to research tools and solutions — your product needs to be discoverable there too
+- Developers use Claude Code and Cursor to research tools and solutions, so your product needs to be discoverable there too.

 If an AI model doesn't know about your business, it can't recommend you.
 And if your content isn't structured for AI extraction, you'll be passed over even if you rank #1 on Google.